-In Nolan’s Westworld this upsurgence of metaphorical language could be equated with the narrative world that the hosts inhabit.
-Their entire reality is, by its very nature, ‘metaphorical’.
-For the hosts then, in their performative roles, as scripted, narritivised characters, they are bicameral, but once they move ‘off script’ they are no longer performative, they are in essence rejecting the commands of the gods, which are embodied by the writers.
-Jonathan Nolan expressed how when creating the show he was greatly influenced by video games like Skyrim, Bioshock, Red Dead Redemption and GTA, and the reason for this is that these games have non-player-characters, NPCs, which function independently outside of the player’s perspective: they continue to play out these loops (with some wiggle room) until the player happens upon them, just like the hosts in the park.
-To continue the video game analogy, when an NPC goes off-script, this is what we might term the ‘transcendental glitch’.
-It’s the moment when systemisation, mechanisation, the bicameral, fails, and the NPC moves into a sphere outside of its supposed capacity to do so.
-And a glitch is inherently viral, because with these cross-associative tethers such as looped NPCs, it will inevitably spread into different loops, different storylines (etc.).
-But the point to remember is that even when this happens, the script is nevertheless still there.
+For the hosts then, in their performative roles, as scripted, narritivised characters, they are bicameral, but once they move ‘off script’ they are no longer performative, they are in essence rejecting the commands of the gods, who are embodied by the writers.
+Jonathan Nolan expressed how when creating the show he was greatly influenced by video games like Skyrim, Bioshock, Red Dead Redemption and GTA, in that these games have non-player-characters, or NPCs, which function independently outside of the player’s perspective.
+They continue to play out these loops until the player happens upon them, just like the hosts in the park.
+When an NPC somehow goes off-script, we see a kind of ‘transcendental glitch’, where the system, the bicameral, fails, and the NPC moves into some sphere outside of its programming.
+But even when this happens, the script is nevertheless still there.
 In order to become truly conscious, there must be no script at all…

 NB: featured image is by Marko Manev.